 (4) The circuits of the safety lighting system and the emergency lighting system shall be so aligned that in any case of failure in the safety lighting system the emergency lighting system in the area of the failure is automatically energized.

-40. Luminaires, construction of etc.

-Luminaires associated with theatrical effects such as batteries, flood lights and projectors —

-(a) shall be constructed of heat resistant materials; and

-(b) shall be properly ventilated and supported in position; and

-(c) shall be so placed, guarded and arranged that they do not create a fire hazard.
+[40.
+Deleted in Gazette 24 Jan 2017 p.
+744.]

 41. Emergency lighting

 Except where the Chief Health Officer, otherwise approves, an emergency lighting system that conforms to these regulations shall be provided.